Bellerophon Taming Pegasus

 Bellerophon Taming Pegasus is an outdoor sculpture by Jacques Lipchitz, depicting Bellerophon and Pegasus.
 It was the final sculpture worked on by Lipchitz, and was completed after his death in 1973.

 The work depicts the human figure of Bellerophon, standing on a high plinth, tying a rope around the neck of the thrashing Pegasus, whose tail, legs and wings splay dramatically around the central figures.
-It has been interpreted as a representing man taming nature.
-In the words of the artist, "You observe nature, make conclusions, and from these you make rules… and law is born from that".
-It takes inspiration from Lipchitz's earlier work, Birth of the Muses, which depicts Pegasus landing on Mount Olympus.
+It has been interpreted as representing man's taming nature.

+Background and inspiration

+Jacques Lipchitz was a Lithuanian-born French-American Cubist sculptor born in August 1891.
+Moving to Paris in 1909, he joined the avant-garde scene, he was a leading Cubist sculptor.
+During this time, Lipchitz met Pablo Picasso whose cubist works and philosophy inspired the work.
+By the time he had fled from the Nazi-occupied France and moved to New York, he shifted to making larger-scale sculptures distinguished by highly-expressive Baroque-like grandeur.